paulbrom/virtualized-data-table/README.md

   </Table>
 ```

-It should also support Cell classes built for use with fixed-data-table.
+It should also support Cell classes built for use with fixed-data-table, with a few modifications (see below).

 This package could be a replacement for fixed-data-table in your project that could provide better performance than
 fixed-data-table with minimal code changes.
 That was the motivation for its creation.
 However, this package is not guaranteed